In our comprehensive course is aimed at teaching all the skills needed to achieve the training required to carry out diving archaeology.

-Before then in 2021, Season #1, we will offer a one month opportunity for a small team of experiened divers to carry out the “pre-disturbance survey” of the site.
+In 2022, we offered a one month opportunity for a small team of experiened divers to carry out the “pre-disturbance survey” of the site.

-(Use the link opposite to view further details)
+(Use the link opposite to view further details of this)

 Obviously, this price is very much subject to change, therefore should be treated as purely indicative at this time.